tembo-io/website/docusaurus/docs/tembo-stacks/tembo-operator-install.md

 > Recommended for production installations

+> This is the default method in the Helm chart

 To automatically install and manage the CRDs as part of your Helm release, you must add the `--set controller.crds.create=true` flag to your Helm installation command.